lisawilliams/community/readme.md

 Alison Gow, quoted in Jake Batsell's book [Engaged Journalism: Connecting With Digitally Empowered News Audiences](http://www.amazon.com/Engaged-Journalism-Connecting-Digitally-Empowered/dp/0231168357) 2015

+## Responses & Contributions

+I am grateful to the people who read through this and offered their thoughts.

+*"It feels like we forget to think about how to engage those affected & interested often.
+It ends up making it impossible for management to understand why a well-built community may be upset when something changes."* [Andre Natta](http://twitter.com/acnatta)

 ## Codebases

 *More to come here.
 Do you have anything to add?*